-The Type SLAT51P relay is a static output and tripping relay designed for use in various types of static relaying schemes.
-For example, the SLAT51P relay can be used in conjunction with types SLY, SLYG, SLC, SSA and SLA relays to make up a directional comparison pilot relaying scheme.
-Other schemes are also available in which the SLAT51P relay can be used.
-For a complete description of the particular scheme in which the SLAT51P relay is employed, refer to the overall logic diagram and description supplied with the scheme.
-The following is a listing of the various output functions included in the SLAT51P together with a general description of their intended uses.
+The Type SLAT51U relay is a static output and tripping relay designed for use in various types of static relaying schemes.
+For example, the SLAT51U relay can be used in conjunction with types SLY, SLYG, SLC, SSA and SLA relays to make up a directional comparison pilot relaying scheme.
+Other schemes are also available in which the SLAT51U relay can be used.
+For a complete description of the particular scheme in which the SLAT51U relay is employed, refer to the overall logic diagram and description supplied with the scheme.
+The following is a listing of the various output functions included in the SLAT51U, together with a general description of their intended uses.

-- SCR Two silicon controlled rectifier trip circuits are provided to permit tripping of associated circuit breakers. - ${\sf RI}\,$ The reclose initiation outputs are provided to initiate automatic reclosing after a high speed trip. - BFI The breaker failure initiation outputs are provided for breaker failure protection. - RR1 This reed relay is provided to give a remote indication when a target lamp is turned on.
-The driving function for this relay is either target lamp circuit; the relay picks up when either target lamp lights and will not drop out until all target lamps are reset.
+- SCR Two silicon controlled rectifier trip circuits are provided to permit tripping of associated circuit breakers. - RI The reclose initiation outputs are provided to initiate automatic reclosing after a high speed trip. - BFI The breaker failure initiation outputs are provided for breaker failure protection. - VI The positive sequence voltage detector outputs are provided to permit voltage level monitoring or to provide an undervoltage alarm. - RR1, RR2 Optional reed relay contact outputs, the driving function of which may be selected from any of the number of logic points available in the associated SLA relay.
+The reed relay outputs are typically used for oscillograph start, data logging or other miscellaneous operations.

-In addition to the above output functions, three target lamps are provided with each SLAT51P and three more lamps can be provided as an option.
+In addition to the above output functions, three target lamps are provided with each SLAT51U, and three more lamps can be provided as an option.